 A NordVPN user complained: "High renewal prices—NordVPN offers good value, but its price rises significantly after the initial 2-year subscription period is over."

 ExpressVPN does the same thing.
-My advice?
+The recommendation?
 Set a calendar reminder 30 days before your subscription expires.
 Either negotiate a retention offer or switch to a new account to get new-user pricing again.

 Speed Comparison: Does It Matter for Remote Work?

-I tested speeds from Mexico, Thailand, and Portugal on 100Mbps connections:
+Speed tests from Mexico, Thailand, and Portugal on 100Mbps connections showed:

 Local servers (same country):